*This article was originally published in Fortune magazine

 ATTRACT THE GROWTH YOU SEEK

-Use these online strategies to target clients.
+Use the follwoing growth strategy to target clients.

 Digital marketing can be a cost-effective way to stand out.
 Yet a recent survey found that few small-business owners think that using social media (11%) or search engine optimization (6%) is that useful.
 Don’t let such opportunities go to waste.